Elizabeth Cady Stanton: Marriage and family

 As a young woman, Stanton traveled often to the home of her cousin, Gerrit Smith, who also lived in upstate New York.
 His views were very different from those of her conservative father.
 Smith was an abolitionist and a member of the "Secret Six," a group of men who financed John Brown's raid on Harpers Ferry in an effort to spark an armed uprising of enslaved African Americans.
-At Smith's home, she met Henry Brewster Stanton, a prominent abolitionist agent.
+At Smith's home, where she spent summers and was considered "part of the family," she met Henry Brewster Stanton, a prominent abolitionist agent.
 Despite her father's reservations, the couple married in 1840, omitting the word "obey" from the marriage ceremony.
 Stanton later wrote, "I obstinately refused to obey one with whom I supposed I was entering into an equal relation."

 While uncommon, this practice was not unheard of; Quakers had been omitting "obey" from the marriage ceremony for some time.

 Stanton took her husband's surname as part of her own, signing herself Elizabeth Cady Stanton or E. Cady Stanton, but not Mrs. Henry B. Stanton.

 Soon after returning from their European honeymoon, the Stantons moved into the Cady household in Johnstown.
 Henry Stanton studied law under his father-in-law until 1843, when the Stantons moved to Boston (Chelsea), Massachusetts, where Henry joined a law firm.
 While living in Boston, Elizabeth enjoyed the social, political, and intellectual stimulation that came with a constant round of abolitionist gatherings.
 Here, she was influenced by such people as Frederick Douglass, William Lloyd Garrison and Ralph Waldo Emerson.
 In 1847, the Stantons moved to Seneca Falls, New York, in the Finger Lakes region.
 Their house, which is now a part of the Women's Rights National Historical Park, was purchased for them by Elizabeth's father.